 Laurel Highlands 2019 guide has new magazine format

-The Laurel Highlands 2019 Destination Guide is being released this week with a new size and a new style.
+The Laurel Highlands 2019 Destination Guide is a new size and a new style.

 Produced by the Laurel Highlands Visitors Bureau, this year’s annual tourism publication for Westmoreland, Fayette and Somerset counties has arrived with smaller dimensions than past versions and with a shift in presentation from a directory-style resource to a magazine format.